Although they qualify for California's Denti-Cal program, it only covers extractions, not restorations.

 "They're impressed with the ability to provide dental care without compromising them medically," he said.

 Angela Hastings, a third-year dental student and clinic coordinator for Western University, told DrBicuspid.com that patients can be fearful and squirm, but that when you hold their hands it calms them down.
-Her most challenging patient was autistic and had suffered brain damage from encephalitis.
+Her most challenging patient had autism and had suffered brain damage from encephalitis.
 The girl's mother told Hastings it was the first time she had been treated without general anesthesia.

 The patients need a range of treatment: periodontal care, restorations, root canals, crowns, dentures.
 Many have physical limitations that make it difficult to brush their teeth.